YuskaWu/github-corner-element/README.md

 ## Browser Compatibility

 It's compatible with browsers which supports [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components)(including `Custom elements`, `Shadow DOM` and `HTML Template`).
 For modern browsers it should be fine, but old browser may not work.
-Checkout the compatibility [here](https://caniuse.com/?search=web%20component).
+Check out the compatibility on [Can I use](https://caniuse.com/?search=web%20component) website.

 ## Installations